-“There is considerable promise in research on color and psychological functioning, but considerably more theoretical and empirical work needs to be done before the full extent of this promise can be discerned and, hopefully, fulfilled.”
+“There is considerable promise in research on colour and psychological functioning, but considerably more theoretical and empirical work needs to be done before the full extent of this promise can be discerned and, hopefully, fulfilled.”

-Color coding has much more importance in the fitness space.
+Colour coding has much more importance in the fitness space.
 Members being able to know exactly where they need to be and what they need to use is vital to retention.

 Fitness familiarity in exercise equipment and gym design.

-Familiarity is key to fitness experience, and color coordination is a great driver for members to become more familiar with a fitness space or training tool.
+Familiarity is key to fitness experience, and colour coordination is a great driver for members to become more familiar with a fitness space or training tool.
 In turn, this identification also improves safety within a gym, along with an understanding of weights, what things do and where members can do them.

-“The color progression – green, blue, red, grey, black – is meant to be a quick at a glance guide for users or trainers to easily identify the correct product to meet their needs and goals,” explains Ritchie Januszek, head of product development at Escape.
+“The colour progression – green, blue, red, grey, black – is meant to be a quick at a glance guide for users or trainers to easily identify the correct product to meet their needs and goals,” explains Ritchie Januszek, head of product development at Escape.

 “It has been applied to more than just weight of product.
 You will notice that we also use it on things like the Plyosoft boxes, for example, with the smaller boxes being green, then blue and red for the highest.”

-Color coding for recognition can also aid with a member’s identification of what choices to make with gym design, too.
+Colour coding for recognition can also aid with a member’s identification of what choices to make with gym design, too.
 “It can also be useful for operators when laying out areas,” Ritchie continues.
 “For example, when creating a space for beginners you would fill with accessories in green and blue and advanced areas would be full of red and black exercise equipment.”

 Check out the links below for how Escape can help you improve ROI and revolutionise your fitness space.
 Or for more insights from fitness industry thought leaders and entrepreneurs, check out the blog homepage.